opteron-coin/opteron/doc/README.md

 ### OS X

-1) Download Astral-Qt.dmg.
+1) Download opteron-Qt.dmg.

 2) Double click the DMG to mount it.

-3) Drag Astral Core icon to the Applications Folder
+3) Drag opteron Core icon to the Applications Folder

 ![alt tag](https://i.imgur.com/GLhBFUV.png)

-4) Open the Applications folder and Launch Astral Core.
+4) Open the Applications folder and Launch opteron Core.
 The client will begin synchronizing with the network.

 ![alt tag](https://i.imgur.com/v3962qo.png)